FAQ

 • Inconsistent access to technology

 Without ongoing access to shelter, electricity, and funding, maintaining connection through mobile phones or email is incredibly difficult.
-Tasks like applying for jobs and maintaining ongoing employment are very challenging without stable access to technology.
+Tasks like applying for jobs and maintaining gainful employment are very challenging without stable access to technology.

 • Unmet basic needs